 - Application and operational cost projections (early to intermediate adoption).
 Understand the cost per application and estimate the projected run rate to compare sourcing costs and operational budget requirements.

 - Internal transition model (intermediate).
 Create a transparent, fact-based transition model to monitor current costs and implement controls to prevent overages in cloud spend.

-- Cost efficiency, optimization and controls (mature cloud organization).
-Establish governance to optimize spend, resource utilization and cost transparency.
+- Cost efficiency, optimisation and controls (mature cloud organisation).
+Establish governance to optimise spend, resource utilisation and cost transparency.
 Provide additional control and budgeting capabilities for cloud adoption.

 Road to success